 Cycling is big in Vis.
-From renting-cycles-for-few-hours to explore Vis town or Komiza, to off-road inclines and steep declines across the island for the serious cyclists, Vis offers it all.
-My husband went on a thrilling cycling trip with Marko one morning.
+From renting-cycles-for-few-hours to explore Vis town or Komiza to off-road inclines and steep declines across the island for the serious cyclists, Vis offers it all.

 Military Tour, an experience unique to Vis

-For this, we went with the recommendation of Dino at our hotel, and were happy with his choice.
-Nikola from the agency, came to pick us up in a sturdy jeep.
+For the Military Tour, we went with the recommendation of Dino at our hotel and were happy with his choice.
+Nikola from the agency came to pick us up in a sturdy jeep.
 Nikola, a political science student, with one grandfather from the island, was knowledgeable both about the island and Croatia in general.
 It was interesting to hear his opinions on how the period under Tito and united Yugoslavia had shaped Croatia and what the people were facing now vs. the communist rule.

 We spent some time walking the promenade and the streets of the pretty town of Komiza.
 My daughter had a chocolate ice-cream from a stand on the main promenade, it was the best dark chocolate she had tasted in Croatia!

 Have you visited a nuclear bunker and a submarine dock?